mmpatel1979/Opening-Range-Breakout/README.md

 # Opening-Range-Breakout

-This code is a autmated trading bot uising IBKR API and Alpaca API, the codes in this repository are only the strategy they do not include the API portions of the code.
+The files are the different function in my code, it does not include all the API portions of the codes as those can be found in the IBKR and Alpacca documents, the strategy code is a bit different when using it in real time with APIs, but the logic still remains the same.